 • Become more comfortable talking about the sensitive issue of money

-5. Get everything in writing
+5. Get everything in writing (Negotiation)

 Once you and the employer agree on a compensation package, don’t forget to ask for written documentation.
 Verbal agreements may be binding, but can become complicated if you have to settle things in court.